-Several other analysts echoed this sentiment.
-For example, an analyst at UBS issued a report on July 7, 2014 entitled "10% Dividend Increase Reflects Successful Plan Execution, Portfolio Yield Inflection."
+July 7, 2014 entitled "10% Dividend Increase Reflects Successful Plan Execution, Portfolio Yield Inflection.

-- 54. The statements above in ¶¶ 52-53 were materially false and misleading at the time they were made, and omitted material information required to be disclosed, because they failed to disclose the following adverse information that was known to defendants or recklessly disregarded by them: - (a) that FSC had artificially inflated the value of assets in its portfolio and its income from operations by failing to properly account for the non-performance of certain loans in its portfolio, including its investments in TransTrade, Phoenix and JTC, as detailed herein; and - (b) that, as a result of (a) above, FSC's net investment income could not cover the 10% dividend increase and that the dividend increase was not sustainable and had no reasonable basis. - 55.
-On July 10, 2014, FSC announced that it had commenced a public offering of 13,250,000 shares of its common stock (the "Secondary Offering").
-FSC stated that the proceeds of the Secondary Offering would be used to repay debt outstanding so that the Company could borrow additional money to make more investments pursuant to its investment objective. - 56.
-On July 11, 2014, FSC filed a prospectus supplement to a prospectus and registration statement declared effective on February 11, 2014 for the Secondary Offering

-(collectively, the "Secondary Offering Registration Statement"), which were signed by defendants Tannenbaum, Frank and Berman, among others.
+- 66. Defendants' statements above were materially false and misleading at the time they were made and omitted material information required to be disclosed, because they failed to disclose the following adverse information that was known to Defendants or recklessly disregarded by them: - (a) that Defendants had artificially inflated the value of assets in FSC's portfolio and its income from operations by failing to properly account for the non-performance of certain loans in its portfolio, including its investments in TransTrade, Phoenix and JTC, as detailed herein; and - (b) that, as a result of the above, FSC's net investment income could not cover the 10% dividend increase and that the dividend increase was not sustainable and had no reasonable basis. - 67.
+On July 10, 2014, Defendants announced that FSC had commenced a public offering of 13,250,000 shares of its common stock (the "Secondary Offering").
+Defendants stated that the proceeds of the Secondary Offering would be used to repay debt outstanding so that the Company could borrow additional money to make more investments pursuant to its investment objective. - 68.
+On July 11, 2014, Defendants caused FSC to file a prospectus supplement to a prospectus and registration statement declared effective on February 11, 2014 for the Secondary Offering (collectively, the "Secondary Offering Registration Statement"), which were signed by defendants Tannenbaum, Frank and Berman, among others.
 The Secondary Offering Registration Statement stated that FSC was "currently focusing our origination efforts on a prudent mix of first lien, second lien and subordinated loans which we believe will provide superior risk-adjusted returns while maintaining adequate credit protection."
 It also stated that the Company "only intend[s] to use leverage if the expected returns from borrowing to make investments will exceed the cost of such borrowing," and provided a debt-to-equity ratio of 0.84x (excluding SBIC debt) as of March 31, 2014.
 The Secondary Offering Registration Statement continued by stating that the Company's deal pipeline remained "robust" with "high quality transactions," and confirmed FSC's commitment to "remain[ing] cautious in selecting new investment opportunities" and "only deploy capital in deals which we believe are consistent with our disciplined philosophy of pursuing superior risk-adjusted returns."

-57. The Secondary Offering Registration Statement also discussed FSC's "conservative" approach to structuring debt investments, "disciplined" underwriting processes, and other "strong protections" as key components of the Company's business strategy in meeting its investment objective, stating in pertinent part:
+69. The Secondary Offering Registration Statement also discussed FSC's "conservative" approach to structuring debt investments, "disciplined" underwriting processes, and other "strong protections" as key components of the Company's business strategy in meeting its investment objective, stating in pertinent part:

 Our investment adviser has developed an extensive network of relationships with private equity sponsors that invest in small and mid-sized companies.
-We believe that the strength of these relationships is due to a common investment philosophy, a consistent market focus, a rigorous approach to diligence and a reputation for delivering on commitments. . . .
+We believe that the strength of these relationships is due to a common investment philosophy, a consistent market focus, a rigorous approach to diligence and a reputation for delivering on commitments....